mucsci-students/2023sp-420-SNEK/README.md

     puzzle, it won't call directly to the puzzle, but it will ask to the controller about that data.
 Even though this pattern is a consequence of the MVC, we wanted to at least mention it.

-    * Strategy: Saving data in both plain text and cipher text (for the wordList) is seperated into different strategies using the strategy design pattern.
-This seperates our save data function which originally did everything in house, into different stratgies so we can save json files in both plain text and cipher text without having the complexity stored in the single saveData function.
-This can be seen with our new classes Context, Strategy, plainSave and encryptSave.
-They are first used in saveData based on if the user is encrypting their wordList or not.